 In the history of the Spanish colonization of Mayan lands, the Auto of faith in Maní it has happened as the most terrible episode of violence and destruction of Mayan idolatries.
-The Franciscan Fray Diego de Landa carried it out in 1562, one of the most controversial characters of the conquest.
+It was carried out by the Franciscan Fray Diego de Landa in 1562, one of the most controversial characters of the conquest.

 Kingsborough